Chopin1983/Readme.md/README.md

 # 'Get a job'
 This project was created to find a job.
-It consists of four parts.
+It consists of three parts.

 ## Terminy produktu
 ## Fortuna-1-liga
 ## Mapa Polski
-## Obliczanie pól

 ## - Terminy produktu (expiry date)
 It was created, because the company where I work in, give us reimbursement for things to wear and